Bard Hernia Mesh Lawyer Update

 - Ventralight ST

-Hernia Mesh Revision
+Hernia Mesh Revision/Removal

 Qualifying hernia mesh lawsuit criteria:

-The original hernia repair surgery with mesh implanted after 2011 AND:
+In most states, medical records evidencing the original hernia repair surgery with mesh implanted after 2011 AND:

 - Have developed adhesions, scar tissue, hernia recurrence, intestinal blockage, mesh migration, organ perforation and infection more than 30 days from the original hernia mesh implant surgery; and

 - Have undergone or have scheduled hernia mesh revision or mesh removal surgery due to mesh complications.

 There are statutes of limitations and statutes of repose which limit the time to file a medical device product liability claim.
 These deadlines require research into the states’ legislation and briefing the case law to interpret the time limits.
 In light of the statutes of repose in certain state product liability cases, we may not be able to accept certain cases as follows:

 - If the mesh was implanted in Kentucky before 2015, we may not be able to accept the case.

 - If the mesh was implanted in Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Kansas, Michigan, Nebraska, Ohio, Oregon or Tennessee, before 2014, we may not be able to accept the case.